nfosdick/fcb_java/README.md

 ## Overview

 This module installs java on Windows or Linux platforms.
-The init.pp makes use of OS.Name fact to determine the proper way to install Java.
+The init.pp makes use of OS.Name fact to simplify implementation and determine the proper way to install Java.

 ## Module Description